Stripe Aims to Strengthen Its Position in Stablecoins: Plans to Acquire Bridge for $1B

 Stripe’s Reentry into Crypto

 Meanwhile, the Bridge acquisition would not mark Stripe's debut in cryptocurrencies.
-The payment platform previously supported cryptocurrencies but stopped doing so in 2018 due to volatility and technical limitations, with co-founder and President John Collison describing the experience as a “pretty terrible payment experience.”
+The payment platform previously supported cryptocurrencies but stopped doing so in 2018 due to volatility and technical limitations.
+The Co-founder and President John Collison described it as a “pretty terrible payment experience.”

 However, Stripe’s interest in crypto remained.
 In 2022, the company launched a new service allowing businesses to offer customers the ability to convert fiat currency into cryptocurrencies.
 Earlier this year, it also announced that it will allow merchants to accept stablecoin payments.

-However, the acquisition has not yet been finalised, and neither company has officially confirmed any move in this direction.
+However, the acquisition has not yet been finalized, and neither company has officially confirmed any move in this direction.
 The report also noted that either party could still back out of the deal.

 Payment Giants Are Interested in Stablecoins